SupplyChainSandbox/supplychainjeopardy/README.md

 ## Original rules
 * A team consists of three players.
 Each player takes turns placing a block, representing an individual component, on the stack.
-* A layer consists of three blocks (unless otherwise noted).
+* A layer consists of three components (unless otherwise noted).
-* After each player has placed one block (unless otherwise noted), the team draws one card from the deck and plays it.
+* After each player has placed one component (unless otherwise noted), the team draws one card from the deck and plays it.
 * Gameplay continues until the tower falls.
 * (There are no win conditions)